processing/p5.js/contributor_docs/project_wrapups/anaisgonzalez_gsoc_2021.md

 I wanted to be able to draw a few solid colors in the basic example and then draw different textures for the complex example.

-I started experimenting with using 3D shapes as drawing tools in WEBGL by removing background() from draw(), but quickly ran into problems when trying to do this same method in VR.
-I learned that if background() is put into draw(), one of the eyes of the headset becomes completely blocked out.
+I started experimenting with using 3D shapes as drawing tools in WEBGL by removing `background()` from `draw()`, but quickly ran into problems when trying to do this same method in VR.
+I learned that if background() is put into `draw()`, one of the eyes of the headset becomes completely blocked out.
 This is because draw runs twice in VR (once per eye), which is why [setVRBackgroundColor()](https://p5xr.org/#/reference/vr?id=setvrbackgroundcolor) goes in setup, so that the background is cleared after rendering for each eye.

-Since I couldn't use this method of not drawing the background to draw, Stalgia showed me a different method which creates an array of objects that are drawn at the x, y, and z positions of the viewer's controller.
-Now that the positioning was correct, we had to use [generateRay()](https://p5xr.org/#/reference/raycasting?id=generateray) to create a ray originating at the hand's location in order to activate intersectSphere.
-It's also necessary to use **"applyMatrix(hand.pose)"** so that the tilt of one's hand is tracked as well.
+Since I couldn't use this approach of not drawing the background to keep previously drawn shapes, Stalgia showed me a different approach that stores an array of objects indicating previous brush strokes at the x, y, and z positions of the viewer's controller.
+Now that the positioning was correct, we had to use [generateRay()](https://p5xr.org/#/reference/raycasting?id=generateray) to create a ray originating at the hand's location in order to use `intersectSphere()`.
+It's also necessary to use **`applyMatrix(hand.pose)`** to apply the position and rotation of the hand to a box indicating the location of the player's hand.

 ![visual-art-making-tools-gif-1](https://user-images.githubusercontent.com/83731139/130161879-d61c1ecb-2000-4310-9794-b11009e46225.gif)